ljpilot33/LeewayHertz_AI-Company/README.md

 * Why do you think that offering this product or service would benefit the company?

 * What technologies would this additional product or service utilize?
+*   AI is making possible much more precise manufacturing process design, as well as problem diagnosis and resolution when defects crop       up in the fabrication process, by using a digital twin.
+A digital twin is an exact virtual replica of the physical part, the machine      tool, or the part being made.
+*     https://www.google.com/search?          q=What+are+the+emerging+technologies+iof+AI+in+Manufacturing%3F&oq=What+are+the+emerging+technologies+iof+AI+in+Manufacturing%3F&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIJCAEQIRgKGKABMgkIAhAhGAoYoAEyCQgDECEYChigAdIBCTE3Mzg0ajBqN6gCCLACAQ&sourceid=chrome&ie=UTF-8

 * Why are these technologies appropriate for your solution?